ajabep/unmtlsproxy/README.md

 ### The answer my client receive is `net/http: HTTP/1.x transport connection broken: malformed HTTP status code "response"`

 The server may support only HTTP/0.9, or is not an HTTP server.
 Try to use the TCP mode.

+### How to use an encrypted private key?

+The private key encryption (RFC 1423) is insecure by design.
+Since it does not authenticate the ciphertext, it is vulnerable to padding oracle attacks that can let an attacker recover the plaintext.

+Also, if the private key is accessible by someone else on your disk, a simple `ps auxe` would help them to extract the password, not enabling any better security than a good MAC.

+In other words, it just gives you the feeling of being secured.
+Nothing more.